 5. Flatten into a disc.

 6. Wrap and store in the fridge until ready to use (or use right away).

-7. Place the dough in-between two pieces or parchment paper and roll out into a large disc, or flatten and shape using your hands.
+7. Place the dough in between two pieces of parchment paper and roll it out into a large disc, or flatten and shape using your hands.